 The Safe Drinking Water Act requires states to develop and implement a program to foster the technical, managerial and financial capacity of public water systems.
 Systems that apply for a public water system identification number are required by rule to submit to a capacity approval process.
 Systems that received their public water system (PWS) ID number are the focus of a voluntary strategy designed to help improve their capacity to deliver safe drinking water.

 Elementary Business Plan / Capacity Development Application

 Technical Assistance Program

-As part of the capacity development strategy for existing systems, the department may be able to provide technical assistance to public water systems.
+As part of the capacity development strategy for existing systems, the Drinking Water Section may be able to provide technical assistance to public water systems.
 Eligibility is based on many factors, including system size, population served and ownership type.
 ADEQ, in conjunction with the Water Infrastructure Finance Authority (WIFA), can offer assistance ranging from site evaluations and training to low cost loans for infrastructure repair or improvement.
 Contact the Capacity Development Program for details.